VLiamZhao/Project-Sharing-Platform/README.md

 ## Description
 The goal of this product is to help students (junior job seekers) to join a good fit industry project and to accumulate industry experience.
-Also, in the meantime, a small size company (typically startup company) could find the engineers to complete their project with minimal cost (the cost: mentorship from industry).
-Feel free to visit the website of this project:http://168.61.221.213:3000/
+Also, in the meantime, a small size company (typically startup company) could find the engineers to complete their project with minimal cost (the cost: mentorship from industry).<br /> Feel free to visit the website of this project:http://168.61.221.213:3000/
 ## Use Case & Scenario
 1. Users can register on the website
 2. Users can choose to register a student account or a company account